redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 ##  Testing

 Setting up a test rig to find bugs in this implementation was the most challenging part of writing the Raft implementation.
-I'm going to cover that in a separate post because that required quite a bit of reworking on my code.
-But, I'm going to stop this point at this point.
+I'm going to cover that in a separate post because that's quite involved and it was more challenging to understand that then actually write the Raft implementation itself.

 ##  Future Work